KristianOellegaard/django-hvad/docs/internal/descriptors.rst

         The name of this attribute

+    .. attribute:: translations_model

+        The model class for :term:`Translations Model`.

-    .. attribute:: opts
+    .. attribute:: tcache_name

-        The options (meta) of the model.
+        The name of the translation cache attribute, in model instances.

+    .. method:: load_translation(self, instance)

+        Load translation for this instance from the database or the prefetch cache.
+        Only loads if ``AUTOLOAD_TRANSLATIONS`` setting is True, otherwise raise an :exc:`~exceptions.AttributeError`.

     .. method:: __get__(self, instance, instance_type=None)

+        Gets the attribute from the translation object, loading one with :meth:`~hvad.descriptors.TranslatedAttribute.load_translation`
+        if none is currently cached.
-        Gets the attribute from the translation object using :meth:`BaseDescriptor.translation`.
-If no instance is given (used from the model instead of an instance) it returns the field object itself, allowing introspection of the model.
+        If no instance is given (used from the model instead of an instance), returns the field object itself, allowing introspection of the model.

-        Starting from Django 1.7, calling :func:`getattr` on a translated field before the App Registry is initialized raises an :exc:`~exceptions.AttributeError`.
+        Calling :func:`getattr` on a translated field before the App Registry is :attr:`initialized <django.apps.apps.ready>` raises an
+        :exc:`~exceptions.AttributeError`.

     .. method:: __set__(self, instance, value)

-        Sets the value on the attribute on the translation object using :meth:`BaseDescriptor.translation` if an instance is given, if no instance is given, raises an :exc:`~exceptions.AttributeError`.
+        Sets the value on the attribute on the translation object, loading one with :meth:`~hvad.descriptors.TranslatedAttribute.load_translation`
+        if none is currently cached.
+        If no instance is given, raises an :exc:`~exceptions.AttributeError`.

     .. method:: __delete__(self, instance)

+        Deletes the attribute on the translation object, loading one with :meth:`~hvad.descriptors.TranslatedAttribute.load_translation`
+        if none is currently cached.
-        Deletes the attribute on the translation object using :meth:`BaseDescriptor.translation` if an instance is given, if no instance is given, raises an :exc:`~exceptions.AttributeError`.
+        If no instance is given, raises an :exc:`~exceptions.AttributeError`.

 *********************